Alexart1995/BasicsUnity_ver2/README.md

 - Unity interface how to use and handle
 - Creating C# skripts
 - Investigating of MonoBehavior Method
-- Creating RigidBody and study it's properties
+- Creating RigidBody, 3D objects, materials, colliders and study it's properties